EvReN-jr/TDR-Topological-Dimensional-Reduction/README.md

 The developer of the code is Kenan Evren BOYABATLI kbybtli@gmail.com Developer of the system is Uğur YİĞİT, Lecturer Dr. ugur.yigit@medeniyet.edu.tr

+#Citation Importance:

+Although our algorithm is open source, it is important that our work is recognized and documented academically.
+In this way, we can trace the origin of the algorithm and those who contributed to its development.
+Please refer to the following article when using the algorithm:

+Gökhan Kazar, Uğur Yiğit, Kenan Evren Boyabatlı, Prediction of Maintenance Cost Overruns in Public School Buildings with the Rough Topological Approach, appearing in Automation in Construction, 2024.